-My simple philosophy is to look for the cause of a problem rather than trying to treat the symptoms.
-I'm not alone in this, and I like to put interesting articles on here from reputable sources that back up what I spend my working life talking about.
+Our simple philosophy is to look for the cause of a problem rather than trying to treat the symptoms.
+I'm not alone in this, and we like to put interesting articles on here from reputable sources that back up what we spend our working lives talking about.

 This is a very interesting article that helps to clarify some of the mystery surrounding rising damp:

 A blog this time, that goes on to talk about the current thinking:

 If you want to get really nurdy about rising damp and you love your maths then give this one a bash:

 Another great article from Tim Hutton where he talks about how condensation is formed in our modern sealed up homes: